 At the top of the display, a block illuminates to indicate the classification of the object.
-Target ID is provided in all three modes, and requires motion in all modes, including STAT.

 NUMERIC TARGET I.D.
 (2-digits)

 The following table shows the numbers typically associated with certain commonly encountered nonferrous metal objects.
 Older silver U.S. coins usually read about the same as their modern clad equivalents.
 Modern quarter-sized dollar coins like the Susan B. Anthony and the Sacagawea read about the same as a quarter.
 Many Canadian coins are minted from a magnetic nickel alloy which gives very inconsistent readings and may register as iron.
 Most one-ounce silver bullion coins will fall into the same range as the modern U.S. \$1 Eagle.